 Once done, verify that the agent is installed by looking at the Status field on the Check Agent wizard page.
-If so, continue to the next section that describes Stage 2: Configure the Template (p.
-137).
+If so, continue to the next section that describes Stage 2: Configure the template (p.
+152).

-Stage 2: Configure the Template
+Stage 2: Configure the template

 Once the agent is installed, and the Status field on the Check Agent wizard page confirms this, click Next.
 The VM will now be powered off (wait for the power off operation to finish).
 Once the VM is powered off, the template configuration stage begins.
-The subsequent wizard pages are described below.